Active U.S. Maritime Advisories:

 5. A Ship Hostile Action Report (SHAR) should be sent to the National Geospatial-Intelligence Agency (NGA), in accordance with Pub 117, at the Submit Report link at http://msi.nga.mil/NGAPortal/MSI.portal as soon as possible following an incident or suspected activity (including apparent surveillance being conducted by small vessels/boats).

 6. Mariners operating near this area are also advised to consult the Department of State Travel Warnings for this area at: https://travel.state.gov/content/passports/en/alertswarnings.html.

 7. Contact Information: The new Marine Domain Awareness for Trade-Gulf of Guinea (MDAT-GoG) is operated by the navies of France and the United Kingdom and serves as the regional reporting center for the GoG.
 MDAT-GoG can be contacted via email at: firstname.lastname@example.org or telephone at +33(0)2 98 22 88 88.
 For any questions about this advisory, contact the MARAD Office of Maritime Security at: MaradSecurity@dot.gov.
 Supplemental information may also be found on the MARAD Office of Maritime Security website at: https://www.marad.dot.gov/environment-and-safety/office-of-security/.

-Cancellation of Prior Advisories: This message cancels legacy MARAD Advisory 2013-3 (Gulf of Oman, North Arabian Sea, Gulf of Aden, Bab el Mandeb) and legacy MARAD Advisory 2016-4 (Sulu and Celebes Seas).
-This message will automatically expire on November 09, 2017.
+8. Cancellation of Prior Advisories: This message cancels legacy MARAD Advisory 2013-5 (Gulf of Guinea) as well as Special Warnings 092 (Liberia) and 119 (Sierra Leone).
+This message will automatically expire on December 02, 2017.